nxtreaming/srt-live-server/README.md

 2.test with OBS
 ---------------

-the OBS supports srt protocol to publish stream when version is later than v25.0. you can use the following url: srt://[your.sls.ip]:8080?streamid=uplive.sls.com/live/test whith custom service.
+the OBS supports SRT protocol to publish stream when version is later than v25.0. you can use the following url: srt://[your.sls.ip]:8080?streamid=uplive.sls.com/live/test whith custom service.

 3.test with srt-live-client
 ---------------------------

-there is a test tool in sls, which can be used performance test because of no codec overhead but main network overhead. the slc can play a srt stream to a ts file, or push a ts file to a srt stream.
+there is a test tool in sls, which can be used performance test because of no codec overhead but main network overhead. the slc can play a SRT stream to a ts file, or push a ts file to a SRT stream.

-push ts file as srt url:
+push ts file as SRT url:

 cd bin

 ./slc -r srt://[your.sls.ip]:8080?streamid=uplive.sls.com/live/test -i [the full file name of exist ts file]

-play srt url
+play SRT url

 ./slc -r srt://[your.sls.ip]:8080?streamid=uplive.sls.com/live/test -o [the full file name of ts file to save]